quanteda/quanteda/cran-comments.md

 No ERRORs, NOTEs, or WARNINGs produced.

 ## Downstream dependencies

+There are three reverse imports that our new version causes (minor) problems for, but we have not only notified all of these package maintainers over two months ago, but also fixed the problems via pull requests.
+The package maintainers only need to resubmit their packages to CRAN (from their GitHub master branches) to fix the problems that our new version will cause.

 **tosca**:  This package errors on a test but I notified the maintainers and actuall fixed this code in a pull request that was merged into the **tosca** master branch on 21 December 2019: https://github.com/Docma-TU/tosca/commit/dae6ed5bb7457a65693d130dfeb6388b75ae27b4 (21 December 2019).
 They simply need to resubmit the updated (and passing, on GitHub) package to CRAN.